DHTMLX/docs-suite/docs/grid/usage.md

 In the above snippet row data is grouped by the values of the "population" column.
 The "group" column contains:

-a) the grouped values of the "population" column and the number of elements that suit a group
+a) the grouped values of the "population" column and the number of elements that suit the grouping criteria

-b) the total rows at the bottom of grouped values set by the **summary** property
+b) the total rows under the grouped values set by the `summary` property

 - `order` - (optional) defines the order of grouping by setting the sequence of columns for grouping.
 The elements of the `order` array can be:
     - a string that represents a grouping field
-    - a function of the `((row: IRow) => string)` type for dynamic defining of a group
+    - a function `((row: IRow) => string)` for dynamic defining of a group
-    - the `IGroupOrder` object that has the following properties:
+    - an `IGroupOrder` object that has the following properties:
-        - `map` - (optional) an object for data aggregation in a group, where keys are field names, and the values can be:
+        - `map` - (optional) an object for data aggregation in a group, where the keys are field names, and the values can be:
             - a tuple `[string, TAggregate]` that specifies the field and the aggregation type ("sum", "count", "min", "max", "avg") from the `dhx.methods` helper
             - a user-defined aggregation function `((row: IRow[]) => string | number)`
         - `summary` - (optional) specifies where the total row is rendered - at the `top` or at the `bottom` of the group